syncfusion-content/blazor-docs/blazor/pdfviewer-2/save-pdf-file/to-google-cloud-storage.md

 ---
 layout: post
-title: Open PDF files from GCS in Blazor SfPdfViewer Component | Syncfusion
+title: Save PDF files to GCS in Blazor SfPdfViewer Component | Syncfusion
-description: Learn here all about how to Open PDF files from Google Cloud Storage in Syncfusion Blazor SfPdfViewer component and much more details.
+description: Learn here all about how to Save PDF files to Google Cloud Storage in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug
 ---

-# Open PDF file from Google Cloud Storage
+# Save PDF files to Google Cloud Storage

 To load a PDF file from Google Cloud Storage in a SfPdfViewer, you can follow the steps below